kirilsvoloshins/kirilsvoloshins/README.md

 - 👋 Hi, I’m @kirilsvoloshins
-- 👀 I’m interested in automating and solving tasks with the help of code
+- 👀 I’m interested in automating and solving tasks with the help of code.
+I also do love photography and taking portraits.
 - 🌱 I’m currently learning React

 😎 I have experience working with: